dshrestha23/sentiment-analysis/README.md

 ## Demo

-You can try out the app [here (deploy on Streamlit Cloud or other platform if needed)](https://share.streamlit.io/your-app).
+You can try out the app [https://sentiment-analysis-x.streamlit.app/]([https://share.streamlit.io/your-app](https://sentiment-analysis-x.streamlit.app/)).

 ## How It Works